Kamirias/Studio/README.md

 - Load the meta file: Misc -> Load Meta file ( will load automatically next time)

 You can load your bundle now

+In case you want to encrypt the bundle back ( like after modding ): Misc -> Encrypt bundle file -> Select your decrypted bundle(s)
 _____________________________________________________________________________________________________________________________
 CLI Version:
 ```